long2ice/meilisync-web/README.md

-# databack-web
+# meilisync-web

-This is the web interface for the [databack](https://github.com/long2ice/databack) project.
+This is the web interface for the [meilisync-admin](https://github.com/long2ice/meilisync-admin) project.
 It is a Vue 3 application that uses Vite for development and building.

 ## Recommended IDE Setup